 1. Holistic Development

 Sarkar envisions education as a process that nurtures the full spectrum of human potential—physical, intellectual, emotional, and spiritual.
-This holistic orientation echoes the “head–heart–hand” model of holistic pedagogy (Miller, 2000), but Sarkar extends it by embedding the principle of bháva (universal love) and ecological ethics as core educational aims.
-Unlike narrowly skill-based or examination-driven systems, Neohumanistic education emphasizes the symbiotic development of reason and compassion, preparing learners not merely for employment but for planetary stewardship.
+This holistic orientation echoes the “head–heart–hand” model of holistic pedagogy (Miller, 2000).
+However, Sarkar extends it by embedding the principle of bháva (universal love) and ecological ethics as core educational aims.
+Unlike narrowly skill-based or examination-driven systems, Neohumanistic education emphasises the symbiotic development of reason and compassion, preparing learners not merely for employment but for planetary stewardship.
 Scholars in holistic education argue that such integration is indispensable for producing balanced individuals capable of addressing global challenges (Noddings, 2005; Palmer, 1998).

 2. Liberation of Intellect

 Central to Sarkar’s philosophy is the mukti (liberation) of intellect from the shackles of dogma, sectarianism, and parochial worldviews.
-He cautioned that education tethered to narrow identities—whether religious, nationalist, or economic—creates social fragmentation and perpetuates injustice (Sarkar, 1982).
+He cautioned that education tethered to narrow identities whether religious, nationalist, or economic creates social fragmentation and perpetuates injustice (Sarkar, 1982).
 Instead, schools must cultivate rational inquiry alongside universal values, enabling learners to transcend limiting ideologies.
 This emphasis resonates with Paulo Freire’s (1970) notion of conscientização (critical consciousness), wherein learners are empowered to question structures of domination.
 However, Sarkar goes further by linking this liberation to a universal ethic of compassion, thereby bridging critical pedagogy with spiritual humanism.

 3. Integration of Science and Spirituality

-Unlike the dualistic frameworks that pit rational inquiry against spiritual intuition, Sarkar posits that true education must harmonize the two.
+Unlike the dualistic frameworks that pit rational inquiry against spiritual intuition, Sarkar posits that true proper education must harmonise the two.
 Science equips learners with analytical tools, while spirituality cultivates compassion, humility, and inner awareness.
 This integrative vision resonates with contemporary postcolonial and decolonial scholarship, which calls for epistemic pluralism and “integrative knowledge systems” to counter the hegemony of Western scientism (Shahjahan, 2014; Visvanathan, 2002).
 By advocating the co-existence of science and spirituality, Sarkar offers a paradigm that transcends positivist reductionism while resisting anti-rational mysticism.
 Such a synthesis holds promise for addressing ethical dilemmas in fields ranging from biotechnology to artificial intelligence.

 4. Ecological Consciousness

 Perhaps most striking is Sarkar’s insistence on ecological education as a cornerstone of Neohumanism.
-Long before the discourse of climate change became mainstream, Sarkar argued that education must instill reverence for nature and recognition of the interconnectedness of all beings (Sarkar, 1982).
+Long before the discourse of climate change became mainstream, Sarkar argued that education must instil reverence for nature and recognition of the interconnectedness of all beings (Sarkar, 1982).
 This anticipates modern frameworks such as Education for Sustainable Development (UNESCO, 2017) and eco-pedagogy (Kahn, 2010), situating Sarkar as a prescient thinker.
 Neohumanistic education thus calls for curricula that foster not only environmental literacy but also ecological empathy, cultivating learners as guardians of both human and non-human life.

 Critical Commentary

 Prabhat Ranjan Sarkar’s Neohumanistic philosophy of education is at once radical and necessary in the current global climate.
-By calling for the integration of rationality, morality, and spirituality, Sarkar disrupts the dominant paradigms of education that have largely been shaped by neoliberal market logics.
-Contemporary educational systems, particularly under neoliberal globalization, prioritize employability, measurable outcomes, and economic competitiveness (Ball, 2012; Giroux, 2014).
+By calling for the integration of rationality, morality, and spirituality, Sarkar disrupts the dominant paradigms of education that primarily beenbeen mainly shaped by neoliberal market logics.
+Contemporary educational systems, particularly under neoliberal globalisation, prioritise globalisation, employability, measurable outcomes, and economic competitiveness (Ball, 2012; Giroux, 2014).
 Against this tide, Sarkar’s vision dares to foreground values of compassion, ecological responsibility, and spiritual awareness, making it a counter-hegemonic framework.

-One of the main critiques leveled at such spiritually infused philosophies of education is the potential for vagueness, cultural bias, or sectarian co-option (Nanda, 2009).
+One of the main critiques levelled at such spiritually infused philosophies of education is the potential for vagueness, cultural bias, or sectarian co-option (Nanda, 2009).
 However, Sarkar himself was unequivocal in distinguishing rational spirituality from dogmatic ritualism.
 His call for the “liberation of intellect” (Sarkar, 1982) aligns more with an emancipatory epistemology than with religious indoctrination.
-In fact, by emphasizing critical inquiry and universal love, Sarkar pre-empts the dangers of fundamentalism and instead situates spirituality as a unifying and rational force.
+In fact, by emphasising critical inquiry and universal love, Sarkar pre-empts the dangers of fundamentalism and instead situates spirituality as a unifying and rational force.